dmamalis/sc_a_series_support/module_analog_tile_support/doc/examples.rst

 This simple application shows how the ADC can be used in conjunction with a PWM generator (with filtered output) to create an analog loopback.
 An analog joystick provides a reference for an ADC input.
 The read value is then used to generate a PWM value, the filter output from which is read by a second ADC channel.
 Both values are displayed to observe if they track.

-   * Package: sc_periph
+   * Package: sc_a_series_support
    * Application: app_pwm_demo_a

 Low-Power Ethernet client demo
 ------------------------------

-This demo uses the sleep and wake feature of A series XMOS devices.
-In this demo, a webclient running on the XMOS device informs a webserver running on a host workstation when it is going to sleep and has woken up from sleep.
-The XMOS device can be woken up using a periodic timer or pin connected to a comparator output from an LDR (light dependent resistor).
+This demo uses the sleep and wake feature of xCORE-Analog devices.
+In this demo, a webclient running on the xCORE-Analog device informs a webserver running on a host workstation when it is going to sleep and has woken up from sleep.
+The xCORE-Analog device can be woken up using a periodic timer or pin connected to a comparator output from an LDR (light dependent resistor).

-   * Package: sc_periph
+   * Package: sc_a_series_support
    * Application: app_a16_slicekit_ethernet_sleep_wake_combo_demo

-   ++Note to demonstrate entry AND exit from sleep mode, it is necessary to flash the application rather than just load it into RAM.
-This is because sleep mode removes the power from the xCORE and exit from sleep mode is a reset.
+   *Note:* To demonstrate entry AND exit from sleep mode, it is necessary to flash the application rather than just load it into RAM.
+This is because sleep mode removes the power from the xCORE-Analog device and exit from sleep mode is a reset.
 Therefore to continue executing, the chip needs to boot from flash again.

 Test applications
 -----------------